gamgee-em/Tick-List/README.md

 <p>
     Welcome to <strong>Tick List</strong>!
 Tick List is a full stack mobile application that allows the user to keep record of thier Tick's.
 A Tick is rock climbing slang for when a climber completes a route from start to finish.
-When a climber achieves this it's common practice to add that route to your <strong>Tick List</strong>.
+When a climber achieves this, it's common practice to add that route to your <strong>Tick List</strong>.
 </p>

 </div>